Help Center

 The Is Parent Post, Is Not Parent Post, Is Child Post of, and Is Not Child Post of conditions work for the Custom Post Types (CPTs) with the WordPress Dashboard > JetEngine > Post Types > Hierarchical toggle enabled.

-This toggle allows for making post type hierarchical and setting parent and child posts.
+This toggle allows for making the post type hierarchical and setting parent and child posts.

-To be able to attach a parent to a post, one should add the “Page Attributes” option in the Supports dropdown menu.
+To be able to attach a parent to a post, one should add the “Page Attributes” option in the Supports drop-down list.

 hierarchical post type